|Riding Level||Beginner - Advanced|

 The Burton Descendant is a new board for 2014 that offers up their flat to rocker tech they call Flat Top.
 This is Burton’s entry-level freestyle to all mountain freestyle ride.

 On Snow Feel: The Descendant has a nice borderline stable feeling between the feet.
 We found that Burton’s Flat Top profile is kind of a hybrid between most flat to rocker boards and most continuous rocker boards.
-It’s got more stability between the feet than continuous rocker but it’s still not as stable as flat to rocker.
+It’s got more stability between the feet than a continuous rocker but it’s still not as stable as flat to rocker.
 In harder conditions, it can feel a little bit lose.
 This is an easy ride for those that want to butter and play around the mountain and have enough stability to easily get off a chairlift without creating a group crash for a video highlight reel.

 Powder: Easy float and plane for a twin with a centered stance.
 It’s not going to own directional powder riding but it’s not bad for a twin of this price.